 CrossFit workouts combine functional movements from multiple disciplines, like gymnastics, running and weightlifting, with the appropriate level of performance intensity necessary for the specific individual, regardless of athletic background (or lack thereof) to develop a “level of fitness that is, by design, broad, general and all-inclusive.”
+If you plan on starting gymnastics visit https://www.fit2bmom.com, to see what stuff you will need.
 Its goal is general physical preparedness; the ability to handle anything life may throw at you…for the elderly man next door that may mean the ability to continue helping his wife safely exit their vehicle…for the young nurse down the street it may mean developing the core strength necessary to safely bend and lift patients all day without risking injury to her back…for the elite military operator it may mean developing the strength to move efficiently with 90 pounds of gear and the stamina to maintain that physical output for hours if necessary.
 It is all based on the individual’s current fitness level and where they aspire to be.

 The WOD, “workout of the day,” combines both strength and conditioning elements for a total body workout experience.
 They are constantly varied, high intensity and shorter duration (5-20 minutes max workout time), and you are never likely to do the same workout twice in one week.
 Sessions are performed in a group setting with coaches present to help members warm up and modify the WOD to their fitness level, while maintaining the desired intensity, or athletic stimulus.
 Once everyone is ready, they perform the WOD as a group and cool down together afterwards.